sucpark/Text-Classification/README.md

 Data: Yelp Review(https://www.yelp.com/dataset)

-Use 10,000 sample from the data
+Use 10,000 samples from the data

 Word-Embedding dimension is 50